Invoicing Projects

 You can invoice detailed transactions from Service Order and Time Accounting.
 The process is referred to as Service Projects.
 At the delivery of Service Order and the transfer of time reports to General Ledger, the detailed transactions are logged for on account invoicing.

-The detailed transactions can be reviewed and maintained in 'Logged Transaction.
+You can review and maintain the detailed transactions in 'Logged Transaction.
 Open' (POS488).

 Invoice lines for on account invoicing are generated from the logged transactions using the option Accumulate Details in 'Project Invoice.
 Open'.